County takes big hit with tax abatement report

 Local government budgets have taken a major hit due to the state’s propensity to overvalue industrial properties, a trend that stretches back nearly a decade.

 That’s according to the latest tax abatement report from Rice County Property Tax & Elections Director Denise Anderson.
-Across the county, refunds on overvalued properties cost local government agencies nearly $1 million.
+Across the county, refunds on overvalued properties cost local government agencies nearly $1 million dollars.
+Of that, $275,000 in county taxes was clawed back by affected property owners.

-Just over a quarter of those re-evaluations have cost the country money, while local school districts and municipalities have been hit hard.
-The reassessments also affect the County’s Housing and Redevelopment Authority, which is funded by its own separate tax.
+Just over a quarter of those re-evaluations have cost the county money, while local school districts and municipalities have been hit hard.
+The reassessments also affect the Rice County’s Housing and Redevelopment Authority, which is funded by its own separate tax.

 “Nobody knows exactly why this is happening,” Anderson said.
 “The state needs to figure out why they’ve been valuing it so high.”